 The spending order for the District is to use restricted funds and then unassigned funds as they are needed.
-Currently the District has unassigned funds and does not have any nonspendable, committed or assigned funds.
+Currently the District does not have any unassigned, nonspendable, committed or assigned funds.

 D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance